nbelthan/feeder/README.md

 The news brief is saved as Markdown in `news_brief.md` (or the path specified in your `.env` file).
 You can view this file in any Markdown viewer or converter.

+### View via Web Interface (Optional)

+A simple web application is included to view the *latest* generated news brief directly in your browser.
+This app reads the most recent brief from the database.

+1. Run the web app:
+    ```bash
+    python web_app.py
+    ```
+2. Open your web browser and navigate to: `http://localhost:5001` (or `http://0.0.0.0:5001`)

+This provides a convenient way to see the most recent output without manually opening the Markdown file.

 ## Configuration

 Create a `.env` file with the following settings: